Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 (images unavailable)--exhibited in the

-Chat (image unavailable)--exhibited in Rotunda,
+Chat (images unavailable)--exhibited in the Rotunda,

 Women's Building, 1893 Exposition